 You may need to cover it for a few moments if they're drying out.

 Add 2 cups water, wine and bullion cubes to the mixture.
 Cook at a a low simmer, covered, for 10 minutes, making sure bullion is fully dissolved.

 Mix water and cornstarch, add to mushroom and broth mixture.
 Bring to simmer or low boil and stir with whisk, until thick.

-Just before serving, add vegan sour cream to the mixture and heat through (do NOT boil) for about 5 more minutes on low heat.
+Just before serving, add vegan sour cream to the mixture, stir gently and heat through (do NOT boil) for about 5 more minutes on low heat.

 Serve over noodles or rice (or a potato if you want!).